ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 ### Custom CSS rules

 Irrespectively from the editor type, inline rules are always preserved.
-There is however a difference in the behaviour according to the global editor styles.
+During preprocessing data from editor is also wrapped into a `div` container with two classes defined: `cke_editable` and, depending on {@linkapi CKEDITOR.dom.element.getDirection the content direction}, `cke_contents_rlt` or `cke_contents_ltr` - they can be used for better targeting of custom CSS rules (see details below).
+The editor type determines the behaviour according to the global editor styles.

 #### Classic editor